nadmax/backup.sh/README.md

 2. By scheduling a cronjob

 A config file is created so you don't have to ask about backup options again.
+⚠️ This means that you have to delete the config file if you want to make another backup.

 To run the script:
 ```bash